Seismology of Giant Planets

 { {\sf $^1$ Department of Astronomy, New Mexico State University, P.O.
 Box 30001, MSC 4500, Las Cruces, NM 88003-8001, USA} \\ {\sf $^2$ Apache Point Observatory, 2001 Apache Point Road, P.O.
 Box 59, Sunspot, NM 88349, USA}\\ {\sf $^3$ LESIA, CNRS, Universit\'e Pierre et Marie Curie, Universit\'e Denis Diderot, Observatoire de Paris, 92195 Meudon cedex, France}\\ {\sf $^4$ Laboratoire Lagrange, Universit\'e de Nice Sophia Antipolis, UMR 7293, Observatoire de la Cote d'Azur (OCA), Nice, France} } } \end{center}

 \parbox{5 cm}{~\\}

 Seismology applied to giant planets could drastically change our understanding of their deep interiors, as it has happened with the Earth, the Sun, and many main-sequence and evolved stars.
 The study of giant planets' composition is important for understanding both the mechanisms enabling their formation and the origins of planetary systems, in particular our own.
 Unfortunately, its determination is complicated by the fact that their interior is thought not to be homogeneous, so that spectroscopic determinations of atmospheric abundances are probably not representative of the planet as a whole.
 Instead, the determination of their composition and structure must rely on indirect measurements and interior models.
 Giant planets are mostly fluid and convective, which makes their seismology much closer to that of solar-like stars than that of terrestrial planets.
 Hence, helioseismology techniques naturally transfer to giant planets.
 In addition, two alternative methods can be used: photometry of the solar light reflected by planetary atmospheres, and ring seismology in the specific case of Saturn.
 The current decade has been promising thanks to the detection of Jupiter's acoustic oscillations with the ground-based imaging-spectrometer SYMPA and indirect detection of Saturn's f-modes in its rings by the NASA Cassini orbiter.
 This has motivated new projects of ground-based and space-borne instruments that are under development.
-The purpose of this paper is to support the chapter \textit{Seismology of Giant Planets} which will appear in May 2015 in the book \textit{Extraterrestrial Seismology}, published in Cambridge University Press.
-Here, we review the key questions about jovian interiors as well as the most recent observational results, and refer the reader to the book chapter above-mentioned for further details. \end{sf} } \end{center}
+In this chapter, we review the science that seismology could help understand about the four giant planets, the instrumental and modeling approaches, and the most recent observational results. \end{sf} } \end{center}